Today, I have something really incredible to share…

 31. Sleeping Pad

-You need something between you and the ground because laying directly on the ground sucks the warmth and energy out of your body.
+Because laying on the ground sucks the warmth and energy out of your body.

 Get this light, durable option.